AndorfLab/ImmPort-Curation-Tool/documentation/Preparing-and-Preprocessing-Files.md

 ### Study File Columns

 #### Subject Identifier Column
 The column used to identify the subject.
-This column should be specified in the data dictionary column "Mappings" as "User Defined ID".
+This column should be specified in the data dictionary column "Mappings" as `User Defined ID`.

 A subject identifier column is required.

 #### Visit Column
 The column used to identify the visit.
-This column should be specified in the data dictionary column "Mappings" as "Visit".
+This column should be specified in the data dictionary column "Mappings" as `Visit`.

 If the study file contains information from multiple visits, a visit column is required.
 If the study file contains information from only a single visit, then a visit column can be used or a default visit for the entire study file can be specified within the curation tool.

 #### Study Day Column
 The column used to identify the day of the event.
 This should be an  integer that is in reference to some day 0 event (e.g., 'day of first visit' or 'day of recruitment').
-This column should be specified in the data dictionary column "Mappings" as "Study Day".
+This column should be specified in the data dictionary column "Mappings" as `Study Day`.

 This column is highly recommended, but not required.
 If a study day column is not included, then the study day in the completed *Lab Tests* or *Assessments* template will be filled in as the minimum start day that corresponds to the specified visit.
 Specifically, the value from the *MIN_START_DAY* in the planned_visit.txt file is used.

 #### Study Time Column
 The column used to identify the time of the event.
-This column should be specified in the data dictionary column "Mappings" as "Study Time".
+This column should be specified in the data dictionary column "Mappings" as `Study Time`.
 Study time will only be used to propagate the *Assessments* template, not the *Lab Tests* template.

 This column is recommended when pertinent, but not required.